kkpsiren/WebpageCounter/README.md

 got help from

 https://www.codeleaks.io/get-url-parameter-javascript/

 https://contactmentor.com/build-website-visitor-counter-javascript/

 ## TODO
-auto generate new box if new key in dict figureout what is multiuser localstorage
+auto generate new box if new key in dict figure out what is multiuser localstorage